Savvas the New of Kalymnos: Life

 St Savvas was the clergyman who conducted the funeral service for Saint Nektarios, and was also the one who painted the first icon of the saint.

 One day St. Savvas asked the abbess not to let anyone disturb him for forty days, during which he remained confined to his cell in which the nuns could hear constant conversation (between the living Saint and the reposed Saint).
 After 40 days, he came out of his cell holding an icon of the saint.
 He handed it to the abbess and asked her to place it in the church for veneration.
 The abbess was surprised since Nektarios had not been formerly glorified ("canonized") as a saint, and was afraid that the convent would get into trouble.
 Although Savvas was always meek and humble, he insisted, and told her in a commanding manner: "You must show obedience.
 Take the icon and place it on the icon stand, and do not scrutinize the will of God."
 He knew the holiness and purity of St. Nektarios.

 During the forty days he spent locked in the room where St Nektarios tomb was, the nuns could hear two voices having conversations, and believed the second voice was that of the recently departed St Nektarios, so the living and dead were having discussions.

 Soon after the repose of St. Nektarios, the number of pilgrims to the convent increased rapidly due to the growing reputation of the saint as a miracle-worker.
 This greatly disrupted the quiet life that Saint Savvas loved and with the encouragement of the influential wealthy Kalymnian Gerasimos Zervos, he departed in 1925 and went to the island of Kalymnos.

 There, he spent the last years of his life as the priest and spiritual father at the Convent of All Saints.
 As a confessor, he combined leniency with severity.
 He was lenient on certain sins and severe to others.
 For him Blasphemy against God and his saints was one of the greatest sins.
 He remained an ardent spiritual striver until the end of life and practiced extreme forms of self-restraint with regard to food, drink, and sleep.
-St. Savvas became a shining example of virtue to all who came into contact with him.
+St. Savvas became an example of virtue to all who came into contact with him.
 Many smelled a heavenly fragrance in his presence and some even saw him rising above the ground as he stood at prayer.